 The Tentetsu people have a natural affinity for Alluramancy, and thus find themselves often attracted to shining lights, bright objects and thoughts and ideas which draw them together in harmonious alignment.
 The prominence of this magic in the culture often makes the Tentetsu people appear strangely alluring or even bewitching.

 The Tentetsu prefer ranged weapons or spellcasting where they can fire from a distance.
 When using melee weapons, they prefer light and fast weapons where they can evade enemies and use their speed and mobility.

 Silk is used for making clothing and a myriad of other items in the culture, one of the most popular being silk armor.
 For the Tentetsun, mobility is better than heavy armor, and dodging a blow is better than having it bounce off some metal plate over the chest.
 As such, the Tentetsu culture has created weaves of silk that can protect against most weapons.
 Silk is also used in the process of returning fallen mortals into a risen state.

 For those without wings, the Tentetsu use dirigibles filled with radiant mist.
 The mist inside them gives them a soft glowing emissive quality, creating a perfect nourishing environment for luminous moss to grow.
 These floating glowing globes with draping green foliage paint the skies in a beautiful serene scene of firefly like lights against the midnight blue night sky.

-Tenetetsuns are strongly connected to both the natural and the spiritual world.
+Tentetsuns are strongly connected to both the natural and the spiritual world.
 They are not fond of unnatural arco-mechanical things nor the abhorrent “inventions” found in places like Landonia, Corbin and especially the Badlands.
-They do approve of creations which improve their magick and spiritual connection, such as healing or anything which makes things more beautiful.
+They do approve of creations which improve their magic and spiritual connection, such as healing or anything which makes things more beautiful.